My father saved my life and taught me how to live it (Opinion)

 He had quite a life.
-During World War Two my dad was a ship's radio operator in the Merchant Marines.
-Just a bit more dangerous than working radio on New Jersey 101.5.
+During World War II, my dad was a ship's radio operator in the Merchant Marines. ust a bit more dangerous than working radio on New Jersey 101.5.

 He ran a photography business.
-It was his idea to have kids pose with Santa during the holidays at the Newark Bamberger's store.
+It was his idea to have kids pose with Santa during the holidays at the Newark Bamberger's stor

-The other day I asked my mother if she had more stories for today's post about Dad.
-She reminded me of when he arrived home from his New York City office it was routine for him to have large quantities of food in hand.
+A few years ago, I asked my mother if she had more stories for a post about Dad.
+She reminded me of when he arrived home from his New York City office.
+It was routine for him to have large quantities of food in hand.

 Despite his crazy schedule, dad taught me life's values.
 Always strive to be the best you can be.
 And, always try to do the "Wright" thing.

-My father was way too young when I lost him 28 years ago.
+My father was way too young when I lost him more than 30 years ago.
 To this day I still miss him for his guidance, and most of all, for his love.